cloudfoundry/diego-notes/README.md

 - In its processing loop, the Rep update the Task from `PENDING` to `RUNNING` *(if this fails: the Rep deletes the reservation -- the BBS will eventually see the `PENDING` task and ask the auctioneer to try again)*.
 - Upon success the Rep starts the container running *(if this fails: the Rep marks the Task `COMPLETED` and failed)*.
 - When the container completes (succesfully or otherwise) the Rep update the Task to `COMPLETED` *(if the update fails, the Rep will try again in its polling cycle)*.
-	+ If the Task has a `CompletionCallback` URL this sends a message to the BBS to handle resolving the Task (BBS takes care of this).
-- The BBS updates the Task to `RESOLVING` and calls the `CompletionCallback` *(if the update fails it does not call the `CompletionCallback`)*.
+- The BBS updates the Task to `RESOLVING` and calls the `CompletionCallback` if present *(if the update fails it does not call the `CompletionCallback`)*.
 - Upon success BBS and Rep deletes the Task *(if the delete fails the BBS does nothing: during convergence it will eventually demote the Task to `COMPLETE` and we'll try again)*.

 ### Distributing Tasks: Auctioneer

 Tasks are distributed much like ActualLRPs.
 In fact the batch of work performed by the Auctioneer includes both Tasks and ActualLRPs.
 The only differences are around how Tasks are optimally placed (unsurprisingly, they are simpler).
 For Tasks the Auctioneer only:

 - ensures the Task lands on a Cell with matching `stack`
 - ensures an even distribution of memory and disk usage across Cells

 #### Communicating Fullness

 When a Task cannot be allocated the Auctioneer updates the Task from the `PENDING` state to the `COMPLETED` state, marking it as `Failed` and including a `FailureReason` that explains that the cluster has no capacity for the task.
 It is up to the consumer to retry the Task.

 ### Resolving Completed Tasks

 When a Task is `COMPLETED` it is up-to the consumer to delete the Task (though the BBS will clean up Tasks that have been `COMPLETED` for a lengthy period of time).
 Consumers can either poll Tasks to see them enter the `COMPLETED` state or can register a `CompletionCallback` to be told the Task has been completed:

 - When polling:
 	+ consumers instruct the BBS to delete the Task.
 This updates `COMPLETED => RESOLVING` then deletes `RESOLVING`.
 - When handling the `CompletionCallback`
 	+ the BBS updates `COMPLETED => RESOLVING` to indicate that it is handling resolving the Task.
 This is necessary to ensure that no two BBSes attempt to call the `CompletionCallback`.
 	+ when the `CompletionCallback` returns, the BBS deletes the Task.

 It is an error to attempt to delete a Task that is *not* in the `COMPLETED` state.

-> There are a few details around retrying the `CompletionCallback` -- these are documented in the BBS API docs.
+> There are a few details around retrying the `CompletionCallback` -- these are documented in the [BBS API docs](https://github.com/cloudfoundry/bbs/tree/master/doc).

 ### Cancelling Tasks